6 Smartphone Repairs You Shouldn’t Pay Someone to Fix

 Replace the battery

 Wouldn’t it be great if it were as easy to replace the batteries in your phone as it is to switch out the ones in your remote control?
-Unfortunately, batteries are glued down in most phones, so replacing them is more of an involved process for smartphone repair. iFixit has detailed instructions to replace the battery in a Samsung Galaxy S8.
+Unfortunately, batteries are glued down in most phones, so replacing them is more of an involved process for smartphone repair. iFixit has detailed instructions to replace the battery in a Samsung Galaxy.
 Putting in a new battery is easier in iPhones, however, because they have handy pull tabs on the adhesive that makes battery removal a bit easier, Lloyd says.
-Know these places you should never charge your phone.

 Improve a mediocre lens